AlbertMarashi/modular-model-spec/src/spec.md

             Sure, here's the extracted data:

             {
-                "name": John Doe, <- missing quotes
+                "name": "John Doe, <- missing quote
                 "context": "Founded company XYZ and successfully raised $5m from ABC Ventures" }

             ````
-            - *Responded in unspecified format, making it difficult for developers to parse the response as it includes arbitrary conversational text*
+            - *Responded in conversational form, making it difficult for developers to parse the response*
-            - *Model returned syntactically invalid JSON due to lack of grammar sampling*
+            - *Model also returned syntactically invalid JSON due to lack of grammar sampling*
             </Message>
         </Column>
     </Columns>